Vitaliy-Mironov/webMart/README.md

 - Customer service - customer support that provides feedback between the buyer and the store.
 Customer service may include online chats, email, and support phone lines.

-To install the project on your local computer, follow these steps:
+### To install the project on your local computer, follow these steps:

 - Clone the repository to your local machine.
 - Create a virtual environment and activate it.
-- Install the dependencies from the requirements.txt file.
+- Install the dependencies from the [requirements.txt] file.
 - Create the database and run the migrations.
 - Start the server.

-This project is licensed under the MIT License.
+### License
+MIT

+[requirements.txt]: ../requirements.txt